Top 10 SEO Tips

 1. Keyword Selection

-The words you think people search on may differ from the words your target audience actually queries.
+The words you think people search for may differ from the words your target audience actually queries

-• Keywords related to your business that users are actually querying when using the most popular search engines
+• Keywords related to your business that users are actually querying when using the most popular search engines, and how many average monthly searches are conducted using those words.

-• Competition for those keywords from other websites
+• The level of competition for those keywords from other websites.

 Correct use and analysis of the data helps you target the most optimal keyword phrases that:

-This is one of the best search engine marketing strategies since it is more results oriented in driving the highest number of potential clients to your website.
-The alternative is to target keyword phrases that you “think” others are querying or aiming for—keyword phrases that are so highly competitive that your site will never make front page placement.
+Keyword selection is one of the best SEO strategies, since it is more results-oriented in driving the highest number of potential clients to your website.
+The alternative is to target keyword phrases that you “think” others are querying or aiming for—which may be keyword phrases that are so highly competitive that your site will never make front page placement.
 This strategy often ends up being very costly in the long run.

 2. Inbound Links

-Use the power of Google and Bing Maps to generate local visitors.
+Use the power of Google Business Profile, Bing Places for Business, and Apple Business Connect to generate local visitors

-Top Of The List’s Local Search Optimization specialists can help your organization with creating a Google Maps and Bing Maps listing, or if you’re a do-it-yourselfer, try it on your own or with the help of one of our SEO consultants.
-Either way, you can generate more local visitors to your website with local search listings on Google and Bing.
+Top Of The List’s Local Search Optimization specialists can help your organization claim and verify Local Search profiles in Google, Bing, and Apple Maps.
+If you prefer to do it yourself, you can try it on your own or with the help of one of our SEO consultants.
+Either way, you can generate more local visitors to your website — and your business — with local search listings on Google, Bing, and Apple.

 4. Useful Content is King